DrBlackross/transformer-base-Ai-kraken/README.md

   Overall though
   <img width="1760" height="688" alt="image" src="https://github.com/user-attachments/assets/691bfe3d-5b89-4149-97d5-b82ccc56a8ae" />

-It always looks like its falling (for me) on Tensorboard, but its really not...
+It always looks like its failing (for me) on Tensorboard, but its really not...

    Currently